 - Faith that a program that charges in this way will be very valuable for you.

 - Faith that the other people in the group who have committed to seriously evolving as leaders will take this program as seriously as you.

 - Faith at the end of the program that you will be comfortable paying whatever you think is the right amount for you to pay.

-If you are interested in being one of the 20 members in this Management Development Group Coaching Program for Managers who Seriously want to Evolve, contact Dan Coughlin at
+If you are interested in being one of the 20 members in the next Executive Development Group Coaching Program for Executives who Seriously want to Evolve, contact Dan Coughlin at

 firstname.lastname@example.org or 314-614-8622

 If you don’t hear back from Dan in response to your email within 48 hours, it only means that he has not seen your email.
 It may have been lost in cyberspace.
 You are welcome to text or call him at 314-614-8622.